 When parking your vehicle on any road you must:

-When there is no other safe option, you can park your vehicle partially or fully on a nature strip if:
+When there is no other safe option and the road is narrow (less than 6 metres wide), you can park your vehicle partially or fully on a nature strip if:

 - you don’t block a footpath